firstandthird/wordpress-template-2022/README.md

 The child theme template includes only the core files and imports.

 > **Warning**
-> Only edit the base theme if absolutely necessary!
+> <br>Only edit the base theme if absolutely necessary!

 ### JS and CSS